smttsp/NYUAD-MMD/README.md

 For this experiment, we have collected stabilized videos from 5 cameras adding up to 260 minutes.
 These cameras are named NYU_112-118.

+Please send an email to nyuad.mmd [at] gmail.com for accessing the datasets.